YuxinSUN89/A-SIMPLE-TRADING-BOT/README.md

 ![](images/log.png)

 ## House keeping
-This algo uses New York local time.
+This algo uses New York local time(EST time zone).
 You might need to adjust daylight saving time based on your location.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.